InsideLoop/InsideLoop/README.md

 ```

-## A Platform for Core i7, Xeon, Xeon Phi and Cuda devices

 This makes it very easy to compare state of the art libraries on processors
 and on a co-processor.
 For instance, here are the timings for multiplying two
 10000x10000 matrices of floats and doubles on different devices using both the